Friday, August 16, 2013

 Azora: I love fashion.
 Personally, I prefer a mix of different styles.
 In everyday wear, I like jeans, a tank top, and a cardigan.
 Or a nice top with dolman sleeves.
 Something stylish but comfortable.
 For going out or parties and such I like classic silhouettes.
 Little black dress or something with clean lines.

 Azora: At the moment I am not.
 I live in the country and it’s about an hour’s drive to the nearest city that has any LGBT organizations and right now it’s just too much of a drive right now.
+Still, I try to stay connected online and support the community in any way I can.

-Working on her makeup skills. |
+Working on her makeup skills.

-Monika: What would you recommend to transgender women that are afraid of early transition, discrimination and hatred?
+Monika: What advice would you give to transgender women who are afraid to begin their transition due to fear of discrimination and hatred?
+How can they find the strength to move forward?

-Azora: being at that stage myself, I would say that you have to stay focused and be aware of your surroundings.
+Azora: Being at that stage myself, I would say that you have to stay focused and be aware of your surroundings.
 Surround yourself with supportive people even if it is just online, and be safe.
 Don’t worry about people calling you names and such foolishness, because they are going to do that regardless.

 Azora: My next step is to start my hormones.
 In the next five to seven years I hope to be living in a different city and making progress in the field of social work.

-Monika: Could you say that you are a happy woman now?
+Monika: Would you say that you are a happy woman now?

 Azora: Yes I can.
 Of course, I’m just starting on this journey, so I believe that there is much more happiness and peace to be found as I grow older, but I am content where I am right now.